ceford/cefjdemos-pkg-ga-ie/README.md

-# Joomla Language pack for Scottish Gaelic
+# Joomla Language pack for Irish Gaelic

 This language pack was made by translation of the Joomla 5 English language pack using openai.com.
 The package can be installed as for any other extension, not as a language.
 The direct links for download are: